Google Ads Strategy for Profitable SME Growth

 Integration with CRM systems for improved audience targeting

-For an in-depth analysis of your current setup, consider an AI audit for your company to identify opportunities for optimization.
+For an in-depth analysis of your current setup, consider an AI audit for your business to identify optimization opportunities.

 Video-first approach: from text to moving images

-The focus on video ads exploded in 2025.
+The focus on video ads has exploded in 2026.
 Google has introduced new tools that make it easier to create video content:

 Veo and Imagen integration

 Google's advanced AI models Veo (video) and Imagen (images) are now directly available in Google Ads.
-This means that advertisers:
+This means advertisers can:

 Merchant Center revolution for e-commerce